+9.8.3 Existing properties

-9.8.3 Objections have been received concerning overbearing, overlooking and overshadowing of existing properties, with particular reference to the houses that adjoin the site to the north.
-It is understandable that concern is registered in response to diagrams within the Design Brief that show buildings close to this boundary.
-However, the layout would not be bound by these diagrams and a full assessment of such matters cannot be undertaken until detailed plans are submitted (as reserved matters).
-The site is considered to be of sufficient size to accommodate seven dwellings without such effects arising, i.e. a design is considered possible of a scale, distance from boundaries and design to avoid overlooking from windows.
-The Design Brief references buildings concentrated towards the centre of the site rather than dispersed towards the boundaries, retention of mature boundaries and lower scale buildings limiting their height.
-The houses immediately north are single storey and there are bungalows opposite 63 Main Street at present.
-Therefore, lower building heights would assist in assimilating into the site's surroundings.
+Objections have been received concerning overbearing, overlooking and overshadowing of existing properties, with particular reference to the slope within the site.
+A full assessment of such matters cannot be undertaken until detailed plans are submitted (as reserved matters) but the site is considered to be of sufficient size to accommodate seven dwellings without such effects being unavoidable, i.e. capable of being of a scale, distance from boundaries and design techniques to avoid overlooking from windows.
+The design brief references a courtyard arrangement which indicates buildings concentrated rather than dispersed towards the boundaries of the site, and lower scale buildings limiting their height.
+The boundaries of the site are unusually strong and would serve to mitigate impacts of overlooking and overbearing.